nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 4. The `addExpenditure()` object prints a list to show the user what it has saved.
 5. The `addExpenditure()` returns to `AddCommand`.

-#### Design considerations
+### Add Command Design Considerations
-Aspect: How to ask user for the 5 fields of input
+Aspect: How to ask user for the fields of input
-* Alternative 1 (current choice): User is asked to put in all 5 fields at once, separated using flags.
+* Alternative 1 (current choice): User is asked to put in all fields at once, separated using flags.
     * Pros: Faster input, user can enter an expenditure using a single input.
     * Cons: User must be able to remember all the flags and its sequence.

-* Alternative 2: User is asked iteratively to put in all 5 fields, prompted by a message after each input.
+* Alternative 2: User is asked iteratively to put in all fields, prompted by a message after each input.
     * Pros: Beginner friendly, easily understandable, no need to remember flags.
     * Cons: Slower, implementation when user is familiar with the application.